class StringLengthComparator {

 3. Use one of a set of strategy objects that you have predefined in a utility class.
 Such a utility class contains a number of inner classes and public static final instances of these.
 The inner classes can be anonymous.
 If they are named, they can be made private because the users are only interested in instances, not the classes themselves.
 The inner classes need to be named if they are to implement more than

-just the strategy interface (for example, Serializable.)
-An example of
+just the strategy interface (for example,

 exported by the String class.